miayam/miayam.github.io/_posts/2017-06-30-day10-javascript-challenge.md

 Now I realize how tedious it is to work with the DOM without any help from third-party libraries (JQuery perhaps?).
-I have to "polyfill" simple method for mapping each DOM element because `Array.prototype.forEach` cannot handle NodeList.
+I have to "polyfill" simple method for iterating each DOM element because `Array.prototype.forEach` cannot handle NodeList.
 I feel sorry for being a newbie.

 For more about the polyfill, [visit this blog](https://toddmotto.com/ditch-the-array-foreach-call-nodelist-hack/){:target="_blank"}.
 I think